NGelezinis/TRMS/README.md

 ## Project Description

 A reimbursement system for a company's employees.
-Employees can request reimbursements and managers can approve or deny those requests.
+All employees can request reimbursements and their Supervisor, Department Head, and Benefits Coordinator take turns to approve the request or any of them can deny the request.
 ## Technologies Used

 * AWS